cyberrangecz/frontend-topology-graph-model/README.md

 It extends Node and Link D3.js model, and therefore it can be used in apps using D3.js library.

-## Prerequisites

-To use the library you need to have installed:

-* NPM with access to [KYPO registry](https://projects.ics.muni.cz/projects/kbase/knowledgebase/articles/153)

 ## Usage

 To use the model in your project follow these steps: